Medical-search-engine/msedemo/README.md

 3. **Output folder:-**  The output folder contains the best fitted model that we trained for this data.
 This model can be easily loaded and used for future use and the user need not have to train all the models from the beginning.
-**Note:-** This model is built over a chunk of data.
-One can obtain the model for the entire data by running engine.py by taking the quality data to train the models.
-4. **Lib folder:**  This is a reference folder.
-It contains,
-  - The original ipython notebook for step by step processing :wrench:.
-  - The Medical.py notebook  used for running Streamlit UI